redux-offline/redux-offline/docs/api/config.md

 * After 30 minutes
 * After 1 hour

-If a request fails after this point, it will be discarded.
+If a request fails after this point, what happens next is determined by the `config.discardOnRetryCountExceeded` flag.

+If the flag is true (default), the request will be discarded, and the next item in the outbox will be processed.

+If the flag is false, the request will remain in the outbox, blocking processing of subsequent requests.
+Additionally, the `retryCountExceeded` flag will be set to true in the reducer.
+Dispatching `OFFLINE_RESET_RETRY_COUNT` will reset the retry count of the request, causing the automatic retry behavior to start over.

 ## returnPromises